Vietnamese Scallion Oil (Mỡ Hành)

 Scallions in Vietnam are smaller and more aromatic than those in the West.

-What’s the Ideal Oil?
+What’s the Best Oil?

 Instructions